JST connector: Connector series

-Connector soldering
+Soldering

 A majority of JST through-hole headers can't withstand the temperatures required for reflow soldering, because the plastic has a lower melting point since they were designed for wave soldering methods.
 Some JST surface-mount headers are designed to handle higher temperatures of reflow soldering.

-Connector confusion on the internet
+Confusion on the Internet

 End-users and 3rd-party sellers on eBay often describe connectors by their wrong name thus perpetuating confusion of the exact series of a specific connector.
 It is very common in blogs and websites to incorrectly name a specific connector only by the name of the manufacturer.

 To minimize confusion, it is best to describe a connector using: the manufacturer's name, exact connector series, and optionally the pitch, such as "JST-XH" or "JST-XH-2.50mm" or "2.50mm JST XH-series" or other variations.

 The official J.S.T.
-Co. website has a tool which allows users to check certain models for their authenticity and specifications.
+Co. website allows users to check certain models for their authenticity and specifications.

-Note: Some 2.50 mm parts are incorrectly sold on the internet as 2.54 mm, and the 1.25 mm parts as 1.27 mm.
+Note: Some 2.50 mm parts are incorrectly sold on the Internet as 2.54 mm, and the 1.25 mm parts as 1.27 mm.